santosh-antony/shop/README.md

 # shop
-Create a shop using django framework
+Create a store using django framework